networktocode/awesome-network-automation/README.md

  - [Need To Graph](https://github.com/dmulyalin/N2G) - A library to generate diagrams in yWorks GraphML, diagrams.net/draw.io or JSON formats using structured data or show commands output.
  - [netaddr](https://github.com/drkjam/netaddr) - Network address manipulation that supports a number of techniques (supernetting and subnetting).
  - [Netmiko](https://github.com/ktbyers/netmiko) - Multi-vendor library to simplify Paramiko SSH connections to network devices.
+ - [Netutils](https://github.com/networktocode/netutils) - A Python library that is a collection of functions that are used in the common network automation tasks.
  - [Nornir](https://github.com/nornir-automation/nornir) - Nornir is a pure Python automation framework intended to be used directly from Python.
  - [NUTS](https://github.com/network-unit-testing-system) - Network Unit Testing System is a Pytest plugin enabling writing network tests with YAML files.
  - [PyGNMI](https://github.com/akarneliuk/pygnmi) - Pure Python implementation of gNMI client to interact with network functions.